danpechi/mcp-workshop-pemex/WORKSHOP_SETUP.md

 - ✅ Install required dependencies automatically
 - ✅ Set up your authentication
 - ✅ Create your personal Unity Catalog with sample data
-- ✅ Deploy your own Databricks App instance
+- ✅ Deploy your custom MCP server as a Databricks App
 - ✅ Configure your local development environment
-- ✅ Set up your custom MCP server

 ## 🎯 What You Get